-No place in healthcare: the majority of NHS staff (52%) do not think PREVENT in healthcare.319 belongs Criticising PREVENT's operation in the NHS the recent whistleblower stated that "Patients who don't trust their doctor or nurse may not seek advice from them, which could be potentially life threatening.
-Prevent moves people's focus away from care, treatment and support into areas that are police business: counter-terrorism and surveillance...
-This is a system that is designed and run by the Home Office, oversees which it and to which organisations are accountable.
+No place in healthcare: the majority of NHS staff (52%) do not think PREVENT in healthcare.
+Criticising PREVENT's operation in the NHS the recent whistleblower stated that "Patients who don't trust their doctor or nurse may not seek advice from them, which could be potentially life threatening.
+Prevent moves people's focus away from care, treatment and support into areas that are police business: counter-terrorism surveillance...
+This is a system that is designed and run by the Home Office, and which oversees it to organisations are accountable.
 My belief is that the Home Office has no place being involved in day-to-day NHS work, or indeed education.
 In essence, this is 'soft' surveillance."320